Automation with Control

 Key Takeaways

-- Automation needs explicit ownership
+- Automation requires explicit ownership

 - Visibility builds trust faster than speed